-In the case of Gairaigo, something similar to Wasei-Eigo, we also have Dutch words used in the Japanese language.
-In this article, we will see a list of Japanese words derived from the Dutch language that had a lot of influence in Japan.
+dealing with Gairaigo, something similar to Wasei-Eigo, we also have Dutch words used in the Japanese language.
+In this article, we are going to see a list of Japanese words derived from the Dutch language that had a lot of influence in Japan.

-In the process, many Dutch nomenclatures flowed and settled in the Japanese language.
+In the process, many Dutch nomenclatures flowed and became established in the Japanese language.
 There is no beautiful name like it wasei-eigo to refer to Japanese words of Dutch origin, what we have is [オランダ語から日本語への借用].

 War for the Origins of Japanese Words

 The similarities between Western words make some question the origin of the words used in Japanese.
 Did it come from Portugal or the Netherlands?
-Some words always become a source of uncertainty and confusion.
+Some words always become reasons for uncertainty and confusion.

-For example, some believe that the cloak [マント] which refers to a cover, originated from the Portuguese language, but is believed to also have originated from the Dutch word mantel, that being japonized it can become a mantle.
+For example, some believe that the cloak [マント] which refers to a cape, originated from the Portuguese language, but it is believed that it also originated from the Dutch word mantel, which when being Japaneseized can become cloak.

 They also question the origin of the word iodine whether it came from Dutch or German.
-So does the word Reumatismus and kraan.
-Regardless of origin, the word lists in this article have a Dutch origin.
+The same goes for the word rheumatism and kraan.
+Regardless of origin, the word lists in this article are of Dutch origin.

-In order to explain, it is like the words internet, download, hotdog and hamburger that we use in Portuguese.
+In order to explain, it's like the words internet, download, hotdog and hamburger that we use in English.
 There may also be false cognates, where the original word is different from the meaning used in the Japanese language.

-In Dutch some gairaigo are stones and elements of the periodic table and some common objects and words that were brought to Japan by the Dutch influence.
+in Dutch some gairaigo are stones and periodic table elements and some common objects and words that were brought to Japan by Dutch influence.
 I hope you make good use of the words mentioned in this article.

 Dutch Quarter in Nagasaki

-It is a Dutch theme park called Huis Ten Bosch with full-size Dutch buildings full of theaters, museums, shops, amusement park, restaurants and a windmill.
+It is a Dutch theme park called Huis Ten Bosch with full-size Dutch buildings filled with theatres, museums, shops, amusement park, restaurants and a windmill.

-In the province of Nagasaki there are many references to Holland.
+In Nagasaki Prefecture there are many references to Holland.
 The Netherlands was the only European country to maintain diplomatic relations under the isolation of the Edo period.
 Some of these influences can be seen in the vocabulary of this article.

 List of Dutch Words in Japanese

-Below is a list of Japanese words with their meaning in Portuguese and their origin in Dutch:
+Below is a list of Japanese words with their meaning in English and their origin in Dutch:

 |ボール盤||drilling machine||boor bank|

-Ponzu sauce – In the original sense, it refers to citrus fruit juice, which in turn came to mean mixed vinegar.
+Ponzu sauce – In the original sense, it refers to the juice of citrus fruits, which in turn came to mean mixed vinegar.
 It is also used as an abbreviation for “ponzu soy sauce”.
 The drink “ponchi” (punch) is also derived from the same word.